 Trusted Legal Experience After an Uber or Lyft Accident

 BD&J, PC offers premier assistance and representation to locals who have been hurt in rideshare accidents, such as those involving Ubers and Lyfts.
 Whether you were hit by a rideshare vehicle while you were driving, or you were hurt while riding in an Uber or Lyft, our law firm is here to support you and empower your claim.
-You can expect the opposing insurance companies that work with rideshare giants to challenge your claim to fair compensation, but they might not expect you to do anything about it.
+You can expect the opposing insurance companies that work with rideshare giants to challenge your claim to fair compensation in Fresno, but they might not expect you to do anything about it.

 Show insurers you mean business by calling (855) 906-3699 today!

 A rideshare accident is essentially a car accident like any other, except it involves someone acting as a rideshare driver at the time of the collision.
 Rideshare accidents can happen due to all sorts of acts of negligence, like drunk driving or speeding.
 However, Uber and Lyft drivers are working when they are driving, and they need to use an app to pick up new fares.
 This introduction of an app to the inside of their car while they drive can increase the risk of a crash caused by driver distraction, more so than the average vehicle.
 The risks of distractions caused by talking with passengers can also be heightened for rideshare drivers.

 Insurance Coverage in an Uber & Lyft Accident